Factual/geo/README.md

 ## geo.io

 Helper functions for dealing with common geospatial serialization formats.
-Use these to read and write from WKT, GeoJSON, and WKB.
+Use these to read and write from WKT, GeoJSON, WKB in byte and in hex string formats, and EWKB in byte and in hex string formats.

 IO functions return JTS Geometries.